josedelrey/seg2gis/README.md

 ### 4. Export building polygons

-Use the validation-selected vector settings with the trained model.
-Disable the additional contour and CRS-area filters to match the polygon extraction used in the reported vector diagnostics:
+Export a scene with the validation-selected settings.
+Setting both polygon area filters to zero matches the extraction used in the vector diagnostics:

 ```powershell
 $CFG = "configs/generated/phase2_unet_effb3_aug_boundary_bce_w2_e50.json"